Ramin-2003/-Collaborative-WhiteBoard-GlassFish/README.md

 # Collaborative Whiteboard with GlassFish

 ## Description:
-a real-time whiteboarding web app that enables users to collaborate and draw together in real time, making it perfect for remote teams.
+A real-time whiteboarding web app that enables users to collaborate and draw together in real time, making it perfect for remote teams.
 Built the front-end using HTML/CSS and JavaScript, and implemented the real-time collaboration functionality using Java with GlassFish.